verlok/verlok.github.io/_posts/2020-05-24-lazy-load-responsive-images-in-2020-srcset-sizes-picture-webp.md

 ☝️ For this reason, the best practice is to **eagerly load above-the-fold images**, and **lazy load only the below-the-fold images**.

+At this point, people usually ask:

+💬 _My website is responsive, how do I know how many images will be *above-the-fold* at page landing?_

-A good way to understand how many images will appear _above-the-fold_ in your responsively designed page is... to count them!
-Open your page in a browser and **try it in the most common viewports** of smartphones, computers, and tablets.
+The answer is: count them!
+Open the web page in a browser, resize the viewport to the most common dimensions (smartphones, computers, and tablets) maybe using the device emulation tool, and count them.

+If you can see 4 images _above-the-fold_ in a smartphone viewport, plus only the tip of 4 more images on a desktop viewport, be conservative and eagerly load only 4.

 ## Now to some code!